-Apple has made key changes to the Mac mini device line since launch.
+Apple has made key changes to the Mac mini device line since it’s launch.

 From mid 2010 until late 2014, as noted on the Mac mini Wikipedia page, Apple offered two distinct models of the computer with varying architecture.
 A base model with dual-core Intel Core i5 CPU was available along with a quad-core Intel Core i7 model.

 With the Mac mini update in late 2014, Apple removed the server model from the product offering.
-We still offer the quad-core i7 Mac mini for rental with redundant hard drives or with an SSD.
+We still offer subscriptions of the quad-core i7 Mac mini with redundant hard drives or with a SSD.
 For CPU-intensive tasks, the i7 Mac mini is the best value.
 You are free to colocate any model of Mac mini at MacStadium.
 See related articles for more details about colocation.